oceanbase/ob-samples/ob-example-golang/go-sql-driver/README.md

 defer db.Close()
 ```

-In the Gitpod environment, you can directly use `run.sh` to run the demo code.
+Modify the connection info in code, and use `run.sh` to run the example code.

 ```bash
 sh run.sh